zelima/reference_data/country2asn/README.md

 # Counry2ASN

-We use the stat.ripe.net API to periodically fetch country to ASN mappings.
+We use the wonderful [stat.ripe.net API](https://stat.ripe.net/docs/data_api) to periodically fetch country to ASN mappings in order to keep an offline version of it for reference data purposes (quick offline lookups, etc).